chadrem/workers/README.md

 ### Implementation notes
 Because actors use a shared worker pool, it is important that they don't block for long periods of time.
-If you need an actor that can block for long periods then you should give it a dedicated pool.
+If you need an actor that can block for long periods then you should give the actor a dedicated thread (:dedicated => true).

 ## Options (defaults below):